LeapChain/leapchain-js/docs/account-payment-handler.md

   bankUrl: bankUrl,
 };

-const paymentHandler = new tnb.AccountPaymentHandler(paymentHandlerOptions);
+const paymentHandler = new leap.AccountPaymentHandler(paymentHandlerOptions);

 // This is very important.
 // Method for getting the Bank and Primary validator Transactions fees